Resistor52/terraform-cloud-workstation/workbook/Step_12.md

 terminal and hit ENTER.
 Select "yes" when prompted if you want to connect.
 12. Type "exit" in the SSH session terminal and close that CloudShell tab.
 **Imortant: Leave the opther CloudShell tab open!

+**NOTE:** You will not be able to RDP yet.
+We add that capability soon.

 13. Type `git add *` and then `git commit -m "Added EC2 Instance to main.tf"`
 14. Push it to Github: `git push origin main`
 15. Check it out on Github by refreshing that browser tab.